pseudocc/pseudocc/README.md

 I am the one that chooses the way to be different, living a normal life is dull, I use a [real-prog-dvorak](https://github.com/pseudocc/real-prog-dvorak) keyboard layout I created myself.
-I wrote a serveral NeoVim plugins just for fun and individual need.
+I wrote serveral NeoVim plugins just for fun and individual need.

 My favorite programming languages are C and javascript, I am currently learning